AdityaChoudhary17/email-ai-assistant/README.md

 👤 Author
 --------
-The Email AI Assistant was developed by [Aditya Chaudhary], a passionate AI enthusiast and software developer.
+The Email AI Assistant was developed by Aditya Chaudhary, a passionate AI enthusiast and software developer.

 📝 License
 --------